kasurl/Physics-Informed-Diffusion-Model-CDGC/README.md

+# Physics-Informed-Diffusion-Model-CDGC
-# Visible-to-Infrared Domain Translation of Pavement Crack Images by A Physics-Informed Diffusion Model
+This repo is the official implementation of "Visible-to-Infrared Domain Translation of Pavement Crack Images by A Physics-Informed Diffusion Model"
 <img src="Physics-Informed-Diffusion.png" alt="Physics-Informed-Diffusion" style="zoom:50%;" />

 ## Environment